Target: Develop and adopt the City's Clean Energy Plan for 2050 by 2024.

 - City-owned, light-duty vehicles and StarMetro mainline busses to be 100% electric by 2035.

-This year, staff continued the development of a Clean Energy Plan (CEP).
-The CEP is expected to be completed presented in the beginning of 2023.
 The City has made significant progress towards transitioning all City facilities, fleet, and mass transit vehicles to renewable or electric power, including:

 - City Solar Energy: The City’s two large solar fields generate 62-megawatts of solar power and together remain the largest airport-based solar farm in the world.
 Today, all City buildings are powered through solar energy.
 Additionally, the City employs a variety of alternative energy solutions, including rooftop solar photovoltaic installations and solar thermal water heaters.